About Our Bicycles

 Each of our bicycle models represents years of engeneering and prototyping.
 We incorporate only top-end components.
 Many of our frames, forks, stems, and handlebars are handmade out of ultra-lightweight, rust and corrosion-proof titanium, a super-lightweight and extremely strong metal originally developed for the aerospace industry.
 Frame design, geometry, and every component have been thought out to provide an exceptional ride.

-Paul dislikes getting his pants dirty.
+Nobody likes getting their pants dirty.
 Instead of traditional greasy bike chains and gears, we offer a high-tech and lightweight carbon belt and internal transmissions.
-These components require very little maintenance, last a very long time, and (best of all) leave no grease on Paul's clothing.
+These components require very little maintenance, last a very long time, and (best of all) leave no grease on your clothing.

 Budnitz Bicycles also feature integrated cables that run through the bicycle frame.
 Hiding the cabling looks sleek.
 It also protects cables from the elements.